-What It Does: Stretches the hamstring and the calf muscles to improve flexion of the hip joint.
+What it does: Stretches the hamstring and the calf muscles to improve flexion of the hip joint.

-How to Do It: Loop a stretching strap around the ball of your foot, then lie flat on your back with your legs together and straight.
+How to do it: Loop a stretching strap around the ball of your foot, then lie flat on your back with your legs together and straight.
 Gently pull on the strap with your hands to raise your leg (keeping it straight) and induce a stretch to the calf and the hamstring—but don’t pull so far that your pelvis tilts or your hip hikes.
 The purpose is to keep your pelvis level, square, and stable throughout the stretch.
 Hold for one to two minutes while slowly easing deeper into the stretch with each exhale.
 Repeat on the other leg.

 Single-Leg Adductor and Abductor Stretches with Strap

-How to Do It: Continuing from the previous stretch, with your leg still raised, use the strap to gently lower your leg out to the side, perpendicular to your body, until you feel a stretch in the inner thigh and groin area (the hip-adductor muscles).
+How to do them: Continuing from the previous stretch, with your leg still raised, use the strap to gently lower your leg out to the side, perpendicular to your body, until you feel a stretch in the inner thigh and groin area (the hip-adductor muscles).
 Lower your leg as far as you can comfortably go without moving your pelvis.
 Like before, the idea is to keep your pelvis level, square, and stable throughout the stretch.
 Hold tension for a minute, then move the leg across your body in the opposite direction to target the hip-abductor muscles and IT band.
 Hold this stretch for a minute as well, then repeat with the other leg.

-Single-Leg Circles: Progress the single-leg stretch by slowly moving your leg in larger and larger circles (using the strap to control the movement) to explore the end range of your hip mobility.
+Single-leg circles: Progress the single-leg stretch by slowly moving your leg in larger and larger circles (using the strap to control the movement) to explore the end range of your hip mobility.
 Keep your leg straight, and trace five to ten circles in a clockwise direction, then repeat in the other direction.
 Be wary of any clicking or hard stops, as that might be a sign of hip impingement.
 Focus on keeping your pelvis level, square, and stable throughout the stretch.

-What It Does: Stretches the hip flexors to improve extension of the hip joint.
+What it does: Stretches the hip flexors to improve extension of the hip joint.

-How to Do It: Kneel on the ground, facing away from a wall.
+How to do it: Kneel on the ground, facing away from a wall.
 Place one knee in the corner where the floor and wall meet, with your shin running up toward the ceiling and parallel to the wall.
 Move your other foot out in front of you so that it’s flat on the floor, with your knee bent at 90 degrees.
 Raise your torso, and gently lunge forward to sink deeper into the stretch.
 Hold the stretch for one to two minutes per side.

 “The idea here is to keep the knee close to the wall and get your torso as upright as possible without arching through the lower back,” Kechijian says.